silentwhaleluo/Database-Notes/SSIS.md

 	- Table or view
 	- SQL command
 - Performance is worse than OLEDB source
+- "UseBulkInsertWhenPossible" to TRUE
+- Log calls by set "Diagnostic event"
 ### Excel source
 - Issues of excel file:
 	1. "32-bit drivers" in "64-bit Environment" excel driver is 32-bit driver.